 After further investigation, Brandley’s lawyers petitioned for another evidentiary hearing, which the Court of Criminal Appeals granted in June 1987.
 Robinson, Acreman, and Styles testified for the prosecution, and helped, rather than hurt Brandley’s case.
 Robinson admitted he had told Brenda Medina in 1980 that he had killed Ferguson, but claimed he had said that only to frighten her.
 Acreman made a stunning admission that Robinson had been at the victim’s high school on the morning of the murder.
 (Ferguson did not attend Conroe High, but was there for a volleyball game.)
 Ranger Styles, while denying he had done anything improper, acknowledged that even before he had interviewed any witnesses, Brandley was his only suspect, and was unable to explain why he had not obtained a hair sample from Acreman to compare with the Caucasian pubic hair and other hairs found on the victim.

 On October 9, 1987, the judge recommended that the Court of Criminal Appeals grant Brandley a new trial.
 The Court accepted this recommendation in a sharply split en banc decision on December 13, 1989.
 The prosecution appealed, delaying disposition of the case another ten months, but dropped all charges on October 1, 1990, within hours after the U.S. Supreme Court declined to review the case, and Brandley was released.
 A few months later, he was ordained as a Baptist minister.
 He filed lawsuits against several agencies of the State of Texas, but received no relief.
+In 2011, Brandley was denied compensation under the Texas compensation statute, as well.

 – Alexandra Gross